linnabraham/linnabraham.github.io/index.md

 _Warning: Site under construction_

-### __Hello World !__

 ## My Preoccupation
-I am a researcher working on the application on AI to scientific problems in Astronomy, Biology etc.
+I am a researcher working on the application of AI to scientific problems in Astronomy, Biology etc.

 ## Metadata
 Email id: linn.official@gmail.com